Allison joined Starnes Davis Florie in September 2007. She is a member of the firm's recruiting committee.

 Speeches And Publications

-* Employment Presentation to Books-A-Million Human Resources Department, Birmingham, AL, November 21, 2013.
+* Employment Presentation to a Large Retail Client, Birmingham, AL, November 21, 2013.

 * "In Case of Emergency: Is Your Clinic Ready?"
 The Birmingham Medical News Blog, September 2013.